All Episodes

 Lies that the Epstein accuser herself admits to having told.

-We always need questioning and critical scrutiny of Bob Justice or emotion-driven consensus to ask whether there's really evidence to support all the claims.
+In every instance, we always need questioning and critical scrutiny of Bob Justice or emotion-driven consensus to ask whether there's really evidence to support all of the claims.

 And then finally, RFK Jr., the Secretary of Health and Human Services, testified before the Senate Finance Committee today, and he had extremely combative and vituperative exchanges with multiple members of that Senate committee, mostly Democrats, but also some Republicans.